English Language Arts

 The Secret World of Pollination

-Math Expressions is the adopted OUSD curriculum for elementary schools.* The curriculum is aligned to California Common Core standards, which describe what students should know and be able to do in each subject in each grade.
+Eureka Math2 (Eureka Math "Squared") is the adopted OUSD curriculum for elementary schools.
+The curriculum is aligned to California Common Core standards, which describe what students should know and be able to do in each subject in each grade.

 For elementary science instruction, OUSD uses FOSS (Full Option Science System), a research-based science curriculum developed at the Lawrence Hall of Science, University of California, Berkeley.
 This curriculum emphasizes hands-on activities and is aligned to Next Generation Science Standards (NGSS).
 The order of the three modules varies from school to school, depending on the rotation of physical science kits at each school site.